How To Increase IPO Allotment Chances?

-Every retail individual investor (RII) is trying his-her best to get at least one lot of the IPO issue.
+As every Retail Individual Investor (RII) is trying his-her best to get at least one lot of the IPO issue.
+Still, not everyone is getting the allotments.

 In the history of India, 2021 has been the year of Initial Public Offerings (IPOs) and many seasoned investors are criticizing that they are not getting any IPO allotments due to over-subscriptions in every IPO.

-So in this case, how to increase chances of getting an IPO allotment?
 This article is dedicated to that, and we will see some uncommon tips to increase that luck by a few more percentages.

 Getting an IPO allotment cannot be confirmed if it is over-subscribed; it is all luck, that your application accepted or rejected.
 All you can do is increase the chances that your application gets selected from this random process.

-How shares are allotted in IPO?
+How Shares Are Allotted in IPO?

 The registrar (who is monitors by stock exchanges and SEBI) is responsible for allotment of shares to investors in an IPO, process refund, and transfer allocated shares to investors Demat account.
+The allotment rule says all the retail individual investor (RII) applications to be treated equally.

 The minimum bid lot is defined based on the minimum application amount, which cannot exceed Rs.
 15,000 and fall below Rs.
 10,000.
-Now, here are two cases:

 • IPO under-subscribed: In this case, every retail investor will get whatever lots they have applied for.